hamxiaoz/b-2-g/README.md

 # b-2-g
-Bitbucket activity transform to Github activity
+It acts as a web hook.
+Set up web hook on Bitbucket and the activity will be transformed to Github activity

 # How it works
 1. Deploy this app to Heroku